konekoya/Bible/README.md

 - Chapter field(select) should reflect the current chapter even when user has changed the chapter
 - Refactoring the code with OOP manner, and remove inline event binding in index.html
 - Rewrite the JS core and remove legacy code which is using old-fashion DOM event binding
-- Cross-browser testing, only targeting modern browsers :^)
+- Cross-browser testing, only targeting modern browsers
-- Remember progress of last reading
+- Remember progress of the last reading
 - Should we use JS testing tools?
-- Add different version of Chinese Bibles
 - Take a look at this nice browser support chart https://github.com/mzabriskie/axios
-- Keyboard shortcut for triggering major features, then we should have a shortcut list or doc for user
 - Go back to top button doesn't in IEs...?
 - Think about SMACSS and implement it in the current CSS structure